themanyone/crap/README.md

 calculated with `sizeof`, so negative indexes can not work with dynamic arrays).
 The `mylabel` and `array` labels help declare local unsigned variables, `mylabel_index` and `mylabel_end` which are not available outside the loop.
-Note that `mylabel_end` is 1 + the optional `[:end]` argument which, if supplied, will probably not be the real length of the array.
-If no optional `[:end]` is provided, `crap` will calculate `mylabel_end` using the `sizeof` operator, stepping through each element, until it reaches a `NULL`.
-And finally, a non-negative `[:end]` ought to be supplied for dynamic (malloc'd) objects, unless they have been neatly `NULL`-terminated.
+Note that `mylabel_end` *is* the optional `[:end]` argument which, if supplied, can exceed the real length of the array.
+If no optional `[:end]` is provided, `crap` will calculate `mylabel_end` using the `sizeof` operator, stepping through each element, including `NULL` ones.
+And finally, a non-negative `[:end]` ought to be supplied for dynamic (malloc'd) objects where the length is unknown at compile time.

 Compilers can be configured to generate warnings when these loops are unable to compute array sizes.
 From `make debug`: